 Word app for iPad

-First, the Word app which is the reflection of Word component available in the Desktop suite, lets you to create simple Office documents with pre-defined templates.
+First, the Word app which is the reflection of Word component available in the Desktop suite, lets you create simple Office documents with pre-defined templates.
 Whether its a personal letter, your job resume or your exam paper, Word tackles them smartly.
-Word app contains everything that could be possible for an iPad as far as manipulation of documents are concerned.
+Word app contains everything that could be possible for an iPad as far as the manipulation of documents is concerned.

 The WordArt text effects work in the same sense as they work for Desktop component.
-You can breakpage, insert tables & pictures, draw shapes at the ease of few taps and make your documents more stylish.
-The app has many useful fonts embedded in it, so that you create text in your desired typography.
-In short, the app could be a great substitute, if you’re looking to create a nice documents in just 5 minutes!
+You can break page, insert tables & pictures, draw shapes at the ease of few taps and make your documents more stylish.
+The app has many useful fonts embedded in it so that you create text in your desired typography.
+In short, the app could be a great substitute, if you’re looking to create a nice document in just 5 minutes!

 PowerPoint app for iPad

-Moving on to the PowerPoint app, as we already mentioned its our best pick among Office apps for iPad.
-Reason behind this thinking is the cool creativity you can explore with it.
-With it, creating slide show presentation never bores you and instead draws a great interest for the same.
+Moving on to the PowerPoint app, as we already mentioned it’s our best pick among Office apps for iPad.
+The reason behind this thinking is the cool creativity you can explore with it.
+With it, creating a slide show presentation never bores you and instead draws a great interest for the same.
 With the Text Styles section, you can make headings looking more awesome.

 Excel app for iPad

 Next, let us see what the Excel app is offering you.
 Excel app basically concentrates on the business class people.
-Whether you’re at a shop or school, or if you’ve to discuss annual finance report for your company, the Excel app removes the hitch in creating documents manually with its pre-defined templates.
+Whether you’re at a shop or school, or if you’ve to discuss the annual financial reports for your company, the Excel app removes the hitch in creating documents manually with its pre-defined templates.
 You have to simply pick a template and make modifications to it, to make it relevant for you.